What is a Drainage Protection Review?

 How long does the process take?

-State law requires the process start no sooner than 7 days and is completed no later than 30 days from receipt of the application.
+State law requires the process to start no sooner than 7 days, and work completed no later than 30 days from receipt of the application.
 Delaware County Drainage Protection Reviews take an average of 7-10 days from receipt of the application.

 How do I apply?